CurtisNewbie/design-notes/design-patterns.md

 Tom tallerTom = tomFactory.getTom(TomType.TALLER_TOM);
 ```

 If we are to add a new type of Tom, we add a new enum value.
-If we want to change the implementation for, e.g., TALLER_TOM, we just change the object provider inside `TomType`.
-No code change is needed in the client's code base.
+If we want to change the implementation for, e.g., TALLER_TOM, we just change the object provider inside `TomType` or the code in the factory method.
+No code change is needed in the client's code base, because we don't expose the subclasses that are actual created and returned, only the abstraction is used (Dependency Inversion Principle).

 ## 4. Abstract Factory